KyleAMathews/blog/src/pages/2024-04-09---the-rise-of-protocols/index.md

 Protocols thoroughly permeate our lives.
 There are 100s of protocols embedded in the walls of our homes.
 We follow dozens throughout our day-to-day lives from brushing our teeth to which side of the road we drive.

-But like the [famous “how’s the water?” fish story](https://fs.blog/david-foster-wallace-this-is-water/) — for most of us, if someone asked “how’s your protocols?” we’d also respond “what the hell is a protocol?”
+But like the [famous “how’s the water?” fish story](https://fs.blog/david-foster-wallace-this-is-water/) — for most of us, if someone asked “how’re the protocols?” we’d also respond “what the hell is a protocol?”

 To successfully adapt our institutions, many of us are going to need to get a lot more comfortable at seeing the “water” of protocols that surround us.